Smile040501/dbms-lab/notes/notes.md

 -- If we attempt to insert (or update) values into the `GENERATED ALWAYS AS IDENTITY` column, PostgreSQL will issue an error.

 -- The `GENERATED BY DEFAULT` also instructs PostgreSQL to generate a value for the identity column.
--- However, if you supply a value for insert or update, PostgreSQL will use that value to insert into the identity column instead of using the system-generated value.
+-- However, if we supply a value for insert or update, PostgreSQL will use that value to insert into the identity column instead of using the system-generated value.

 -- DEMO1
 CREATE TABLE color (